jnozzi/cocoadev.com/markdown/NibOutletMethods.md

 C) Use Accessorizer to automatically generate accessors/mutators.
 It is a good practice to have them and use them even if you don't need them.
 Don't even access your own instance variables directly in your own non-accessor methods.
 Always go through the accessors.
 It will save you headaches later when you want to change something, and it costs you nothing now thanks to accessorizer.  http://www.kevincallahan.org/software/accessorizer.html
 ----
-Thinking about it, it figures that General/NSNib would do anything in its power to set outlets.
+Thinking about it, it figures that NSNib would do anything in its power to set outlets.
 Thanks a bunch.

 ----
 "It is a good practice to have them and use them even if you don't need them."